fpgaprince/rtd/docs/source/introduction.rst

 FPGA's HW architecture dont have JK flip flops. only D flops and LUTs..
 So while you code up the JK flip flop, it's actually going to be implemented as D flops with whatever surrounding logic to mimic the JK FF. it is not a true JKFF.

+There is a difference in digital design and fpga design.
+Digital design encompasses the greater whole.
+FPGA design is a subset.
+You will come across many digital design or digital logic concept or whatever.. but only a subset may be applicable. some times they will talk from a 'historical' perspective, just for completeness or whatever but not specifically tell you where or if it's even applicable.

+Because I have done alot of this on my own, I am aware of it now and as i write everything..
+I will do my best to provide some historical information for appreciation, but at the same time clearly state whether it is applicable to FPGAs.
+My main focus is FPGA, HDL and their applications.
+My purpose is to create a bridge I feel is not there.